JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/EtherChannel.md

 - How?
 	- Link Aggregation:
-		- EtherChannel groups several physical links
+		- EtherChannel groups several physical links (Ethernet ports) into one logical link.
+This is done using the LACP (Link Aggregation Control Protocol) or PAgP (Port Aggregation Protocol)
+	- Load Balancing:
+		- EtherChannel